AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 #### Bully algorithm

-Every participant Pi that detecs necessity of an election.
+The node with the higher priority always win the election.
+The nodes doesn't know how many nodes/priority there are.

 Three types of messages are considered:

-- message election
+- message `election`
-- answer
+- `answer`
-- Announcement Iamcoordinator
+- announcement `IAmCoordinator`

 Any participant can start the election at any time.

-Sends an election message to processes with high priority.
-Election meesage from a lower priori.
+- The node sends an election message to processes looking for a node with higher priority.

-The main part is to locally coordinateteh event of single component parts to compose a unique consiten view, but at a low cost.
+- If a process with higher priority is present answers back and stop the elections
+- The higher node starts a new election
+- If there aren't any nodes with higher priority sends an announcement `IAmCoordinator`

 ## Global state

+The main part is to locally coordinate event of single component parts to compose a unique consiten view, but at a low cost.

 **Define a global state** associated with the current situation, used to replay the system from a previous point and **restart execution in a safe situation**.
-Define one way chanells between nodes.

-Processes can execute locally and exchange messages via channels (no partitioning)
+Define **one way chanells between nodes**.
+Processes can execute locally and exchange messages via channels (the system isn't partitioned).

 ![gloabl state](./globalstate.png)

 Every arrows are input queues.
-The interconnection must make possible the reachability of any node from any other one (no partition) **NO PARTITIONs**.
+The interconnection must make possible the reachability of any node from any other one: **NO PARTITIONs**, any node can reach (via routing) any other node.

 ![gloabl state](./globalstate1.png)